mradcliffe/quicksprint/framework/drupal/MAINTAINER_README.md

 There are two parts to this project:

 1. A build of the tarball that a sprint attendee needs (done by a maintainer using Linux or Mac OS, who should be reading this right now).
-The maintainer uses `package_drupal_script.sh` to create a tarball/zipball for sprint attendees to use.
+The maintainer uses `package.sh --framework drupal` to create a tarball/zipball for sprint attendees to use.
 2. A released tarball/zipball that has everything ready for an ordinary sprint user to get set up fast.
-It includes a DRUPAL_SPRINTUSER_README.md to help them know what to do.
+It includes a SPRINTUSER_README.md to help them know what to do.

 Quicksprint uses [DDEV-Local](https://github.com/drud/ddev), docker, and a cloned Drupal8 repository to provide the tools to get people going quickly at a sprint.